Letterbook/Sandcastles/readme.md

 They'll all be available on port `8443`

 ### Add your internal CA as a trusted CA on your host (Optional)

+> [!Warning]
+> This is a security risk, if your CA's private key is ever compromised

 This requires having the [`step` cli](https://smallstep.com/docs/step-cli/reference/certificate/) installed on your host machine.
-After this step, your computer will trust SSL certificates issued by your internal sandcastles CA, just like it was a well known certificate authority like Verisign or Let's Encrypt.
-This is a mild security risk.
-In step 1, you generated a private key to be used by this CA to sign those SSL certificates.
+After this step, your computer will trust TLS certificates issued by your internal sandcastles CA, just like it was a well known certificate authority like Verisign or Let's Encrypt.
+In the bootstrapping step, you generated a private key to be used by this CA to sign those TLS certificates.
 Anyone with access to that key can issue certificates that your computer will trust, even if they're fraudulent.
 This means another server with access to that key could impersonate other services, like gmail or banks.
 Keep that key safe.
 ```shell
 step certificate install --all volumes/root-ca/certs/root_ca.crt
 ```